-Each week students will implement key tools and ideas from the material presented through completing practice problems, responding to material, or (twice during the semester) formulating a 3-6 slide power point presentation of one important concept.
-These assignments will be graded, although grading will vary between pass/fail and credit for accuracy and precision.
-These practice opportunities are intended to give you a deeper understanding of the material.
+Each week students will implement key tools and ideas from the material presented through completing application problems, responding to material, or formulating a 3-6 slide power point presentation of one important concept.
+These assignments will be graded for accuracy and precision.
+The applications are intended to give you a deeper understanding of the material.